Karen Seto

-Karen Ching-Yee Seto FAAAS is a geographer, urbanisation and land change scientist, and Frederick C. Hixon Professor of Geography and Urbanisation Science at Yale University.
-She is an expert on urbanisation and sustainability, and satellite remote sensing.
-She was the co-lead for the chapter on urban mitigation in Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report and IPCC 5th Assessment Report.
+Karen Seto FAAAS is a geographer, urbanisation and land change scientist, and the Frederick C. Hixon Professor of Geography and Urbanisation Science at Yale University.
+She is one of the world's leading experts on urbanisation and global sustainability.

+Seto was the co-lead for the chapter on urban mitigation in Intergovernmental Panel on Climate Change (IPCC) 6th Assessment Report and IPCC 5th Assessment Report.
 From 2014 to 2020, she was the co-editor-in-chief of the scientific journal Global Environmental Change.
-She is an elected member of the U.S. National Academy of Sciences (NAS), the Connecticut Academy of Science and Engineering (CASE), and the American Academy of Arts and Sciences, and an elected fellow of the American Association for the Advancement of Science (AAAS).
+She is an elected member of the U.S. National Academy of Sciences (NAS), the Connecticut Academy of Science and Engineering (CASE), the American Academy of Arts and Sciences, the Council on Foreign Relations, and a fellow of the American Association for the Advancement of Science (AAAS).

 Early life and education

 Seto was born in Hong Kong and immigrated to the U.S. as a child.
 She attended Pomona Catholic High School and the University of California, Santa Barbara (UCSB), where she earned her bachelor's degree in political science.
 She went to Boston University for a joint master's degree in international relations, and resource and environmental management, followed by a doctorate in geography, where she worked with Robert C. Kaufmann and Curtis E. Woodcock.
-Her dissertation research studied urban land expansion and impacts on farmland in the Pearl River Delta of China.
-She was a pioneer in combining socioeconomic data and satellite imagery to study urban growth using time series analysis.
-She found that in the years between 1988 and 1996, urbanisation increased by over 300%, with the majority being converted from agricultural land.
+Her dissertation research studied urban land expansion and impacts on agricultural land in the Pearl River Delta of China.
+She was a pioneer in combining satellite imagery with socioeconomic data using time series econometric methods.